ZiitoZnarf/DatabasesFinalProject/README.md

 ## Running The Project

-Run main.py in order to run the project.
+First, run dbCreate.py.
+Then, run main.py in order to run the project.